humbertosouza/samples/README.md

 ## Examples

-`NoModule` can be used combining different Machine Models.
+`NoModule` can be hypothetically used combining different Machine Learning Models.
 The following examples shows some ways to use it.

 ### Example 1) No Module for KNN